 - The SD Card could have been corrupted.

-These issues could be solved by formatting the SD Card using Computer Management or by Command Prompt methods.
+Windows Was Unable to Complete the Format issues could be solved by formatting the SD Card using Computer Management or by Command Prompt methods.

 Wii U SD Card Format